giorgk/MoveMeshTest/README.md

 # MoveMeshTest
-Here I'll try out different ideas about implementing the moving mesh a;gorithm
+Here I'll try out different ideas about implementing the moving mesh algorithm

+In this test I'll try out the idea of deleting completly the support structure after every refinement